What will your story be?

 Creating a common dialogue

-The Multicultural Education, Student Engagement, and Success program is a place where all students are welcome to meet, plan, and help create a stronger community.
+The Multicultural Education, Engagement, and Student Success program is a place where all students are welcome to meet, plan, and help create a stronger community.
 It is a place that helps you connect with students of all races and backgrounds to collaborate around cultural programming and education.
-The Multicultural Education and Student Success office leads IMPACT and collaborates on a number of events and celebrations throughout the year.
+Our office leads IMPACT and collaborates on a number of events and celebrations throughout the year.

 The Division of Student Life—as well as many offices and programs in the Division of Equity and Inclusion—work closely with a number of campus services to connect you with resources, services, and community.
 Below are a number of resources you might find helpful.